newmatik/EsoCore/website/content/fieldbus.md

 # Industrial Fieldbus Protocols

 This page outlines the practical aspects of supporting Modbus, PROFIBUS and PROFINET on EsoCore hardware and firmware.
 It focuses on physical interfaces, topology, addressing, timing, EMC, and certification considerations so designs are robust in industrial environments.

 ---

+## Single Ethernet Port Architecture

+**EsoCore v1 uses ONE Ethernet port and ONE IP address for all IP-based services.**
+This unified architecture is the industry-standard approach for field devices and fully supported by specifications:

+- **HTTPS Web UI** (port 443): On-device configuration and diagnostics
+- **Modbus TCP** (port 502): PLC/SCADA integration
+- **PROFINET Device** (RT): Real-time cyclic I/O via Layer-2 frames (EtherType 0x8892)

+### How It Works

+**Quality of Service (QoS)**: PROFINET RT frames use 802.1Q priority tagging (PCP=6) to ensure deterministic real-time performance.
+Industrial switches prioritize RT traffic above best-effort HTTP or Modbus TCP, preventing conflicts.

+**Industry Practice**: PROFINET Design Guidelines explicitly allow unrestricted TCP/IP traffic alongside PROFINET RT on the same interface.
+This is how field devices are designed—not a limitation but an intentional design validated by PI (PROFIBUS & PROFINET International).

+**Network Load**: Follow PI recommendations to keep total link utilization below 50%.
+EsoCore's web UI and diagnostics are designed with rate limiting to respect real-time cycle requirements.

+### Optional 2-Port Configuration (Future)

+Some PROFINET devices expose two RJ45 jacks for **line topology** (daisy-chain wiring).
+This uses an integrated Ethernet switch; both ports remain **one logical interface with one MAC/IP address**.
+The 2-port option is for physical topology convenience, not protocol separation.

+EsoCore v1 ships with one RJ45 port.
+A 2-port variant with integrated switch can be provisioned via expansion header in future hardware revisions if line topology is required.

+---